alanef/stop-user-enumeration/README.md

    ```bash
    npm run start
    ```
-   This creates a local WordPress site at http://localhost:8888 with the plugin activated.
+   This automatically copies `.wp-env.override.json.example` to `.wp-env.override.json` if needed and creates a local WordPress site at http://localhost:8888 with the plugin activated.

 3. Run PHPUnit tests:
    ```bash